jmscreation/build_script_template/README.md

 LIBRARY_NAMES=zlib64
 ```

+## Extra Options

+Currently there aren't many extra features at the moment.

+You can pass a single parameter into the build script which will be used to build a single file instead of rebuilding the project.
+If you wish to re-build only a specific file, pass the filename without the file extension to the build script argument 1.

+Example:
+Working on `main.cpp`, and need to rebuild.

+`build.bat main` will find any `main.o` file and delete it, thereafter running the build process.
+The build process will build any missing object files and will compile `main.cpp`

 ### ----------------------------------------------------

 This project is free to use forever.

 This build script is still a work in progress, and more features will eventually be added.

 ### Links: